Here’s a collection of the most common questions I get, and their answers.

 Q: What’s the best way to contact you?

-A: Please use email whenever possible.
+A: Please use email via the contact form whenever possible.
 I am bad at checking social media.